nicholasbvolpe/NASA-Climate-Data-EDA/README.md

 All of the data used in this analysis can be found here: https://climate.nasa.gov

-This repository contains the final presentation for my project for CSCI 4502: Data Mining.
+This repository contains the final presentation for my project for CSCI 4502: Data Mining in Fall 2020.

 I collaborated with Alex Fisher, another Boulder student enrolled in the course, for this project.

 The Jupyter Notebook contains my portion of the code.